3 Tips for Building Your Own Homemade Mini Bike

 1 – Find a Frame for Your Homemade Mini Bike

 You can’t have a homemade mini bike without a frame, the bones that hold the whole operation together.

-While you could go online and buy yourself a mini bike kit for around $400, if you’re trying to save money, or you just enjoy the hunt for parts.
+While you could go online and buy yourself a mini bike kit, if you’re trying to save money, or you just enjoy the hunt for parts.
 It may be a good idea to check sites like eBay or Craigslist for used frames.